Roofdier-class frigate: History

 After the Second World War had ended the fleet of the Royal Netherlands Navy had to rebuild since it lost many of its ships during the war, and those that were left were either outdated or barely usable because of their extensive use during the war.
 Rebuilding the fleet was therefore a priority and the Dutch government had ambitious plans for this.
 However, it could not realised by only making use of the Dutch shipbuilding industry, there was simply not enough capacity to do this on a fast basis.
 That is why Dutch government formally asked under the Mutual Defense Assistance Act (MDAP) if the United States could lend several ships.
-The United States approved some of the requests and ordered in 1952 six Patrol Craft Escorts (PCE) to built for the Netherlands.
+The United States approved some of the requests and ordered in 1952 six Patrol Craft Escorts (PCE) to be built for the Netherlands.
 Since 1943 ships of this design had been built extensively and were during the Second World War used for anti-submarine warfare (ASW) in coastal areas.
 In these coastal areas they protected vulnerable merchant ships against attacks by German U-boats.
 To do this the ships had been equipped with engines that would allow the ships to move fast enough to hunt submarines.
 The PCEs were wider and longer than previous patrol ships, better equipped and could be built relatively cheap.

 The frigates were taken into use from 1954 onwards.
 The vessels, which were designated by the United States with hull numbers PCE-1604 up to and including PCE-1609, were put into service as HNLMS Wolf (F817), HNLMS Fret (F818), HNLMS Hermelijn (F819), HNLMS Vos (F820), HNLMS Panter (F821) and HNLMS Jaguar (F822).
 At the later stage of their service they were mainly used as police and patrol ship, performing mostly patrolling tasks in the North Sea coastal area of the Netherlands.
 Here they performed also on a regular basis fishing inspections and were generally busy with protecting Dutch interests.
 They have also been used as training ships for numerous officers.
 When they took part in international navy exercises they mostly accompanied the larger surface ships.
 In times of war the ships could also be used to defend convoys against aircraft, submarines and surface ships.

 The original six vessels were taken out of service in 1984, because these vessels were very outdated.
 The vessels were succeeded by the multipurpose frigates of the Karel Doorman class.
 The vessels of the Roofdier class have all been scrapped.